As of writing this, it’s been two days after the 25th of December, and by now, everyone has unwrapped their gifts and enjoying them.

 We had a week-long wake and held a memorable funeral service at the church where I was serving, and friends from near and far came.

 Looking back, it was more of a happy than sad occasion, seeing and meeting our Dad’s friends visiting and comforting us.
-Our parents were both pastors and served with several Baptist churches for almost 40 years.
+Our parents were both pastors and served with several Baptist churches for over 40 years.

 I remember we lived in Roxas, Oriental Mindoro, where my older brother and I were born.
 Then we moved to Odiongan, Romblon, and Roxas City, Capiz, where our younger brother was born.